ResearchComputing/Documentation/docs/open_ondemand/configuring_apps.md

 ## Custom configuration options

-Custom configuration options can be extremely useful, if you would like request resources that are not available through the **"Preset configuration"** option.
+Custom configuration options can be extremely useful, if you would like to request resources that are not available through the **"Preset configuration"** option.
 Using this option one can gain access to unconventional resources such as the following.

 * GPU nodes
 * High-memory nodes